 Here, you can manually block IP addresses, and review who has been blocked, locked out or throttled for breaking various firewall rules.

-In the Blocked tab, you will see all blocked IPs, including those blocked from accessing the site, locked out from login, as well as those throttled for accessing the site too frequently.
+In the Blocking tab, you will see all blocked IPs, including those blocked from accessing the site, locked out from login, as well as those throttled for accessing the site too frequently.

 You will see the following info about blocked IPs: